-Free accommodation is available at the Canberra House of Prayer in Yarralumla for than three hours to attend.
+Free accommodation is available at the Canberra House of Prayer in Yarralumla for Priests only recently giving the those who are travelling more than three hours to attend.

 "We hope this will help people wanting to participate who felt they could not due to costs," Mr van der Linden said.